HKA07/skiftiGuide/docs/usage.rst

 STEP 6
 *******

-To integrate the coordinates text file to the skiftidata table in R:
+To integrate the coordinates text file to the skiftidata table in ``R``:

 .. note::